 SINGAPORE CONVENTION WIKI PAPER

 Introduction: Adopted 20 December 2018 by General Assembly resolution 73/198, the United Nations Convention on International Settlement Agreements Resulting from Mediation furthers harmonisation of the legal framework for commercial mediation.
 The Convention recognises the benefit of mediation as opposed to litigation in maintaining relationships between parties and improving cost efficiency in the administration of justice.
 Importantly, it recognises that differences in the legal, social and economic systems of States make harmonisation essential (Preamble).
 The Convention opened for signatures on the 7th of August 2019.
-As at 27 August 2019, there were 46 signatories.
-Australia is not yet a signatory.
-According to Art 14(1) of the Convention, the Convention enters into force six months after deposit of the third instrument of ratification.
-The Convention enters into force for States 6 months after the deposit of instrument for ratification (Article 14(2)).
+There are currently 55 signatories and Australia became a signatory on the 10th of September 2021.
+The Convention entered into force on the 20th of September 2020 (Art 14(1)).

 The Convention applies only to settlement agreements concluded after the entry into force of the Convention for a State Party (Article 9).
 The Convention does not apply to agreements concluded for personal, family or household purposes or relating to family, inheritance or employment law (Article 1(1)(2)) and agreements enforceable by a State court or recorded and enforceable as arbitral awards (Article 1(3); 1(3)(b)).